- FREE PROGRAMMES / Agriculture / Horticulture / Driving

 - Carry out activities related to the maintenance of workplace infrastructure.

-Please contact the Programme Secretary in your region for details:
+Please contact the Programme Secretary in your region to register your interest:

-On successful completion of the NZ Certificate in Primary Industry Operational Skills (with optional Specialist Equipment and Infrastructure strands) [Level 3] you may choose to continue with your studies by enrolling in the following:
+On successful completion of the NZ Certificate in Primary Industry Operational Skills (with optional strands in Specialist Equipment and Infrastructure) [Level 3] you may choose to continue with your studies by enrolling in the following:

 - NZ Certificate in Agriculture (Farming Systems) [Level 3], NZ Certificate in Horticulture (Fruit Production) [Level 3], NZ Certificate in Land Based Sustainable Practices [Level 3], NZ Certificate in Horticulture (General) [Level 3] or NZ Certificate in Commercial Road Transport (Heavy Vehicle Operator) [Level 3].